alexeilebedev/openacr/txt/exe/apm/README.md

 #### -diff -- Diff package with respect to installed version
 <a href="#-diff"></a>

+Apm shows the difference between package's base version (as defined by attribute dev.package.baseref) and its current state in the current directory.

 #### -push -- Evaluate package diff and push it to origin
 <a href="#-push"></a>

+Apm pushes any files/records corresponding to selected packages into the origin directory, disregarding any base commit.

 #### -check -- Consistency check
 <a href="#-check"></a>